TikTok's Simple Blackhead Removal Hack Actually Works

 Does TikTok's blackhead removal hack work?

 While my hormonal acne has subsided over the years, blackheads are a skin gripe I deal with on a daily basis.
 I'll hold my hands up and admit that I'm a popaholic; there's nothing more satisfying than using your nails to get out all the gunk.
-But like Amy mentioned, more often than not it causes damage, and I've had to double up on concealer after a popping spree left me with blatant (and painful) red dots.
+But like Chang mentioned, doing that can cause damage, and I've had to double up on concealer after a popping spree left me with obvious (and painful) red dots.

-I'm a skincare obsessive but I've never thought to concentrate benzoyl peroxide on my nose specifically.
-"Benzoyl peroxide can be used to treat more pus-filled acne spots," says Aimee Piper, skin expert and senior aesthetician at Vie Aesthetics.
+I'm a skin-care obsessive, but I've never thought to concentrate benzoyl peroxide on my nose specifically.
+"Benzoyl peroxide can be used to treat more pus-filled acne spots," Aimee Piper, skin expert and senior aesthetician at Vie Aesthetics, says.
 "On the other hand, salicylic acid is used to exfoliate and cleanse your skin and is great for removing blackheads as it eats away at sebum beneath the skin, to unclog and decongest the pores."
-While they aren't typically used for de-clogging, Aimee says the two ingredients can work in unison.
+While they aren't typically used for de-clogging, Piper says the two ingredients can work in unison.

 Advertisement

-Intrigued by the trend, I picked up ACNECIDE Face Wash Spot Treatment Benzoyl Peroxide, £9.99 (a brand which you can buy at Boots and is often recommended by dermatologists) and the new Selfless by Hyram Salicylic Acid & Sea Kelp Pore Clearing and Oil Control Serum, £22.
-The cleanser (which must be rinsed off so isn't as strong as a leave-on benzoyl peroxide product) can be used once or twice a day and left on for one to two minutes as a targeted treatment before removing with warm water.
+Intrigued by the trend, I picked up ACNECIDE Face Wash Spot Treatment Benzoyl Peroxide (Differin Daily Deep Cleanser, which also has 5% benzoyl peroxide and a similar ingredient list, is a good alternative if you're in the U.S.) and the new Selfless by Hyram Salicylic Acid & Sea Kelp Pore Clearing and Oil Control Serum.
+The cleanser can be used once or twice a day and left on for one to two minutes as a targeted treatment before removing with warm water.
 Because benzoyl peroxide can be irritating on sensitive skin (causing flakiness and dry patches), I used it just once in the morning, three times a week, and followed with a drop or two of the salicylic acid serum.
 As my skin is prone to reactions, I concentrated both products to my nose only.

 After a few days, I noticed my skin start to peel while applying makeup, but there wasn't any sensitivity or redness at all.
-"Using both products at the same time may cause increased irritation," adds Aimee, "so it would be advised to use them at different times of the day," for example, one in the morning and another in the evening.
+"Using both products at the same time may cause increased irritation," Piper says, "so it would be advised to use them at different times of the day" — for example, one in the morning and another in the evening.

-Experts say it can take up to 12 weeks to notice a difference when using a new skincare routine and after just under a month, the change was subtle but definitely there.
-I noticed myself spending less time in front of my magnifying mirror.
-While the pores on my nose are still relatively large (I blame genetics), there isn't much there to squeeze or extract.
-To minimise pores and blackheads further, I apply a little concealer (not foundation, which can be oilier in texture) to my nose.
-I love Fenty Beauty Pro Filt'r Instant Retouch Concealer, £19, which blankets blemishes without the heavy, cakey look or feel.

 Advertisement